Lake Christopher is a man-made lake dating back to the 1960's. Before it existed as a lake the land was part of the Ozment farm for many years.

 By the mid-1960’s a portion of the farm was being quarried for sand and gravel to support construction of Interstate 64.
 The exact date and circumstance of the transition from dairy farm to borrow pit is not known, but the quarry, known as the Womack Sand and Gravel Pit, was also the site of geologic research and appears in the reference lists of many scholarlily articles.
 Our street names Quarry Lane and Quarry Court pay homage to this part of the Lake’s history.

-We do not know the details and date of the pit’s closure and sale, but we do know by 1974 the lake was established, and both the lake and the surrounding area were in the possession of The Christopher Development Company.
-Home construction was beginning, and the models at Ships Landing opened in 1975.
+We also do not know the date or other details of the pit’s closure and sale, but we do know by 1974 the lake was established, and both the lake and the surrounding area were in the possession of The Christopher Development Company.
+Home construction was under way, and the models at Ships Landing opened in 1975.

-We’re always looking to fill gaps in the lake’s history.
+We’re always looking to fill gaps in our community's history.

 Contact the webmaster if you discover any bits!